 If you can afford to step up the budget to nearly $700, you will be able to buy the DJI Phantom 3 Advanced Quadcopter, a worthy improvement over its Standard cousin.

 First off, the camera quality has been upped a bit, and now allows users to stream and view the quadcopter in first-person-view at 720p resolution.
 Next, the ultrasonic and other sensors have been included to provide a very balanced and enjoyable flying experience.

 Although the video quality is the same (2.7K at 30 frames per second), we can’t complain since not many quadcopters can manage to pull out such a great camera even at this price point.

 The battery life is also unchanged but for the most part is still way more than most quadcopters can provide.
 Not to mention that the Phantom battery is actually different from the rest, providing calibration and health status to maintain its longevity.
 Furthermore, the app that you download to monitor the drone also downloads a database of no-flying zones.

 The drone also comes with a ton of accessories such as shock absorbers, a microSD card, landing pads, and so on.
 Needless to say that at a budget of $750, it doesn’t get any better than that and you should absolutely give it a try.

 DJI Phantom 3 Professional

 For those of you who want nothing but the best and the most bleeding edge products out there, the budget must definitely get bigger.
-The DJI Phantom 3 Professional doesn’t compromise from quality, but you must be ready to pay the hefty price tag of more than a $1000.
+The DJI Phantom 3 Professional doesn’t compromise with quality, but you must be ready to pay the hefty price tag of nearly $800.

 This drone is the ultimate, no-compromises quadcopter you can find right now, with 4K UHD recording capability, a better camera, durability, and just about anything else you can expect from it.